-I was going to post last week right after the Super Bowl.
-A full critique of the game, the commercials and of course the food (best part) I was munching on during the game.
+I was going to post last week right after the Super Bowl but I needed to recover from the crazy finish before penning a full critique of the game, the commercials and of course the food (best part) I was munching on.
 I admit, I was rooting for the Atlanta Falcons and for a while I thought just maybe the underdog might win.
 In the end it was not meant to be, Brady and Belichick worked their magic and pulled off the greatest Super Bowl comeback in history.
-What a game, I needed the week to recover.
+What a game.

 I volunteered to bring munchies and dessert to my friend Sarah’s house for the game.
 Since Union Square Cafe Bar Nuts are my “flavor of the month” munchie that was an easy choice.
 For something sweet I found a recipe on Epicurious for Apricot Orange Bars that sounded so scrumptious I jumped at the chance to make them.
 A shortbread crust topped with apricot jam and finished off a delicious almond crumb topping, yep, making them.